Kirouane-Ayoub/BERT-Emotion-Analysis-Web-App/README.md

 ### Output Format

-+ The model provides a DataFrame of labels and associated scores, indicating the predicted emotions and their confidence scores.
++ The model provides a data frame of labels and associated scores, indicating the predicted emotions and their confidence scores.

 ## Limitations